turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 module: 3
 ---

-***As prework for the Intro to Cypress lesson, complete this entire Prework lesson.
+***As prework for the Intro to Cypress lesson, complete this entire Prework activity.
 Submit the deliverable, write down any questions you have, and bring them to the Intro to Cypress class.***

 In this lesson, we will first walk through how to set up Cypress and create a test suite for our IdeaBox application.

 After, you're going to be working with a new codebase and testing multiple scenarios to explore the power of end-to-end tests and the tools **Cypress** provides.